Property Investment · Last updated 3 June 2026

 What is the rental market like for long-let in La Linea?

 Strong and growing.
-The Gibraltar workforce creates consistent demand for long-let accommodation across all property sizes.
-Vacancy periods for well-located, well-maintained properties in La Linea are typically short, often under two weeks.
+The Gibraltar cross-border workforce of approximately 15,000 daily workers creates consistent demand for long-let accommodation across all property sizes.
+Indomio data from January 2026 shows average rents up 10.64% year on year.
+Vacancy periods for well-located, well-maintained properties are typically short, and long-let demand runs across the full year rather than concentrating in summer.

 Is the La Linea rental market affected by seasonal tourism?

 Less than many other Costa towns.
 The Gibraltar cross-border worker tenant base is year-round, which buffers the market against seasonal fluctuations.
-Summer does see higher short-let demand, but long-let properties are unaffected.
+Summer sees higher short-let demand, but long-let properties on LAU (Ley de Arrendamientos Urbanos) contracts are unaffected by the season.

-What did the April 2026 treaty change for landlords?
+What does the Gibraltar-EU treaty mean for landlords?

 Are there restrictions on renting property in La Linea to tourists?

-Tourist lets in Andalucia require a Vivienda con Fines Turisticos (VFT) licence from the Junta de Andalucia.
-The process requires meeting minimum standards for the property and registering with the tourism authority.
-Long-term lets (over 11 months) do not require this licence and are governed by the Ley de Arrendamientos Urbanos (LAU).
+Tourist lets in Andalucía require a Vivienda con Fines Turísticos (VFT) licence from the Junta de Andalucía before you can legally advertise the property.
+The process requires the property to meet minimum standards and be registered with the tourism authority.
+Long-term lets of more than 11 months do not require this licence and are governed by the Ley de Arrendamientos Urbanos (LAU).

 Ethan Roworth